pleprince/osl-attributes/README.md

 | `"geom:reference_WN"` | normal | The surface normal in reference pose in world space. | ![new]( https://img.shields.io/badge/new-blue) |

 [^1]: Should always return a usable vector, even if there is no explicit surface parameterization, i.e. no UVs on a mesh.
+[^2]: I didn't define a bitangent attribute, as it is easily computed with N and T.

 #### Identifiers